5 Chest-Building Benefits Of The Decline Smith Machine Press

-- Position a decline bench inside of a smith machine so that the bar is above your lower chest when you are laying on the bench.
+- Position a decline bench inside of a smith machine or a rack so that the bar is above your lower chest when you are laying on the bench.

 - Grip the bar with an overhand grip that is just outside of shoulder width

 - .
 In a controlled fashion, lower the bar until it touches the bottom of your chest.

 - Reverse the movement by powerfully extending your arms.